Loading…

 Cindy Kuhrasch

-University WI-Madison
+Distinguished Teaching Faculty, University WI-Madison

 Cindy Kuhrasch, Distinguished Teaching Faculty (UW–Madison) — specializes in standards based, skills forward PE with embedded social and emotional learning (SEL); developer of practical teacher tools that merge SEL and SHAPE standards for inclusive, high engagement learning.